Charles Woodson: Junior season

 In 1997, Woodson became the third Michigan player in program history to win the Heisman Trophy, joining Tom Harmon (1940) and Desmond Howard (1991).
 Woodson received 282 more voting points than runner-up Peyton Manning of Tennessee.
-He was the first primarily defensive player to win the prestigious award, with the only other defensive winner being two-way player Travis Hunter in 2024.
+He was the first full-time defensive player to win the prestigious award, with the only other modern defensive winner being two-way player Travis Hunter in 2024.
 Woodson led the Michigan Wolverines to an undefeated season and a share of the national championship in the same year.
 He also won the Bronko Nagurski Trophy, as the best defensive college player, as well as winning the Chevrolet Defensive Player of the Year award for a second consecutive season.
 Woodson was named to the All-Big Ten first-team for a third consecutive season, and was recognized as a unanimous first-team All-American.
 He also won the Big Ten Defensive Player of the Year, Big Ten Most Valuable Player and the Big Ten Male Athlete of the Year, amongst others.

 Woodson finished his three-year collegiate career with 18 interceptions, currently second all-time in University of Michigan football history.
 Throughout college, Woodson was known for big plays, in big moments of games.
 As a freshman, he had two interceptions in a victory against the No. 2 ranked Ohio State Buckeyes.
 During his Heisman-winning junior year, he made an acrobatic one-handed sideline interception against the Michigan State Spartans.
 Woodson had two interceptions in the game.
-In a game against Ohio State, he returned a punt for a touchdown, made an interception in the end-zone, and had a 37-yard reception on Michigan's only offensive touchdown scoring drive of the game.
+In a game against Ohio State, he returned a punt for a touchdown, made an interception in the endzone, and had a 37-yard reception on Michigan's only offensive touchdown scoring drive of the game.
 Woodson later stated that he tried to do Desmond Howard's famous "pose" after scoring the touchdown, but failed after his teammates mobbed him in the end zone.
 The win over the Buckeyes lifted Michigan to the Rose Bowl.
-Michigan played the Washington State Cougars in the Rose Bowl, where Woodson recorded another end-zone interception, helping Michigan defeat the Cougars and win a share of the 1997 national championship.
+Michigan played the Washington State Cougars in the Rose Bowl, where Woodson recorded another endzone interception, helping Michigan defeat the Cougars and win a share of the 1997 national championship.